 Where to Eat in Hamburg

 Hamburg has plenty of great dining options offering all sorts of cuisines.
-We recommend the following establishments during your stay:
+We recommend the following establishments during your 3 days in Hamburg:

 1. Gaststätte Fisch Imbiss – great seafood place in the Sternschanze area.

-2. Old Commercial Room– fantastic joint offering local North German specialties likes labskaus near the Church of St. Michael.
+2. Old Commercial Room– fantastic joint offering local North German specialties like labskaus near the Church of St. Michael.